yzotop/yzotop/README.md

 - 👀 I’m interested in data analisys and data science
 - 🌱 I’m currently learning сareer track "Machine Learning Scientist" at DataCamp
 - 💞️ I’m looking to collaborate on machine learning tasks
-- 📫 How to reach me herу or telegram @DataLake
+- 📫 How to reach me - here or telegram @DataLake

 <!---
 yzotop/yzotop is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.